flow-php/flow/docs/components/cli/docs.md

 composer require flow-php/cli
 ```

-In some cases it might make sense to install the CLI globally:
+In some cases, it might make sense to install the CLI globally:

 ```
 composer global require flow-php/cli